 Flat-bodies

 The Flat-bodies (Depressariidae) were previously described as a subfamily under the Gelechioidea, but are now a family of their own.
-The caterpillars mainly live in a cocoon made of leaves, flowers or seeds and silk.
+The caterpillars mainly live in a cocoon made of leaves, flowers, seeds, and silk.
 The caterpillars of a few species are leaf miners or burrow into a stem.

 Subfamily: Depressariinae